-Carl C. Engel
+Carl Charles Engel

-Carl Engel, a violinist and cornet player, was a versatile musician who spent most of his career at Union College, where he directed instrumental ensembles for nearly forty years.
+Carl Engel, a violinist and cornet player, was a versatile musician who spent most of his career at Union College, where he directed instrumental ensembles for over forty years.
 The music building at the college was named for him at the time of his retirement.

 Engel was highly respected for his artistry on both the violin and trumpet, and admired for his genial and kind personality.
 Over the years he endeared himself to students and colleagues as he performed, taught, and conducted both band and orchestra.
 With the exception of four years, 1915-1919, when he directed music at Clinton German Theological Seminary, a Seventh-day Adventist institution located in Missouri, he spent his entire career at UC, serving for many years as chair of the music department.